apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Qiuxia Fan as new committer
+    content: Based on his continuous contributions, Qiuxia Fan (a.k.a [Fine0830](https://github.com/Fine0830)) has been voted as a new committer.
+    time: Nov.
+23th 2019
   - header: SkyWalking 6.5.0 release
     content: New metrics comparison view in UI.
 Dynamic Alert setting supported.
 JDK9-12 supported in backend.
     time: Nov.
 15th 2019